 During the 2020 pandemic, our team started with an IoT product design of a thermal camera to detect the high temperatures in humans.
 It was oriented to help companies and stores to re-open following all the bio-security measures.
-It was a tough path for this IoT product design and development process.
+It was a tough path for this IoT product development process.
 At the moment we had experience in thermal cameras (modules) but not with the specification needed for this application.

 In a short time, we sold the idea to a long-time client to start the IoT product development with them, and at the same moment, our industrial design team started drafting some sketches.
 This was a render that helped us close an international deal: